t1nfoil/sonarbcd/README.md

     - Format: Price (e.g., $###.###), eg: $100.00

 19. **dl_speed_in_kbps:**
-    - Format: Integer, eg: 100000, or if using -uldlmpbs: 100.00
-    - Notes: Use integers.
-If using the `-uldlmbps` flag, decimals are also accepted.
+    - Format: Integer, eg: 100000, interpreted as Kbps and will be converted to Mbps with 1 place decimal precision (eg: 1.5 Mbps not 1.50 Mbps)
+    - Format: Decimal, eg: 1.5, interpreted as Mbps and will be converted to 1 place decimal precision.
+    - Notes: Any decimals ending in .0 are converted to whole numbers (eg: 100.0 Mbps is displayed as 100 Mbps)

 20. **ul_speed_in_kbps:**
-    - Format: Integer, eg: 100000, or if using -uldlmpbs: 100.00
-    - Notes: Use integers.
-If using the `-uldlmbps` flag, decimals are also accepted.
+    - Format: Integer, eg: 100000, interpreted as Kbps and will be converted to Mbps with 1 place decimal precision (eg: 1.5 Mbps not 1.50 Mbps)
+    - Format: Decimal, eg: 1.5, interpreted as Mbps and will be converted to 1 place decimal precision.
+    - Notes: Any decimals ending in .0 are converted to whole numbers (eg: 100.0 Mbps is displayed as 100 Mbps)

 21. **latency_in_ms:**
     - Format: Integer (Milliseconds), eg: 120